rogin/Snippets/Connect/Mirth.md

 _Zubcy_ 1 March 2023
 Team, Is there anyway to automatically reprocess the last message, whenever the channel is deployed?
 Not involving any polling functionalities.

 I have a polling channel where I have placed all my global Maps..
 I have issues with Clustering plugin, for polling issues.
 Due to the issue, the channel is not polled after a server restart, hence the global maps are not withstanding a server restart.
 I need something which can trigger that channel once it is deployed..

 I need something which can automatically reprocess the last message, when the server goes down in non support times..

 Its set to Poll on start, but as I said, we are using clustering plugin and can set only one node for polling in advanced clustering settings.. hence the nodes which have polling not enabled in advanced clustering settings, are not polling once they are started.

 _joshm_
 You could add code in your deploy script that calls the API(s) needed to do it.
 But there’s no GUI with a setting somewhere that would automatically do that.

 _jonb_
 For your original idea - I wouldn’t call the HTTP API.
 I would call the internal APIs.
-It could be as simple as doing router.routeMessage() to your channel or as complicated as calling ChannelController to pop a new message in
+It could be as simple as doing router.routeMessage() to your channel or as complicated as calling ChannelController to pop a new message in.

 ## Sample message transformations from HL7v2 to FHIR